 St. Kitts Nevis Anguilla Trading and Development Company Limited ("the Company") was incorporated on January 8, 1973 as a public limited company under the Companies Act Chapter 335 of the Laws of St. Kitts and Nevis.
-The registered office of the Company is situated at Fort Street, Basseterre, St. Kitts.
-The Company's shares are listed on the Eastern Caribbean Securities Exchange.
+The registered office of the Company is situated a' Fort Street, Basseterre, St. Kitts.
+The Company's shares are listed on the Eastern Caribbean Securities Exchan

-The accompanying consolidated financial statements are the financial statements of the Company and its subsidiaries (collectively referred to as the "Group").
-These have been prepared in accordance with IFRS and International Financial Reporting Interpretations Committee (IFRIC) interpretations as issued by the International Accounting Standards Board (IASB).
-The consolidated financial statements have been prepared under the historical cost convention, as modified by the revaluation of land and buildings and available-for-sale financial assets.
+The accompanying consolidated financial statements at the financial statements of the Company and its subsidiaries (collectively referred to as the "Group").
+These the transformational Financial Reporting Interpretation for manitee (IFt \rightarrow) in the prepared in accordance with IFRS and International Financial Reporting Interpretation for manitee (IFt \rightarrow) in the prepared in accordance with IFRS and Accounting Standards Board (IASB).
+The consolution of financial state, but have been prepared under the historical cost convention, as modified by the invaluation and and build.
 The measurement bases are fully described in the summary of accounting policies.

-3 Changes in accounting policies
+3 Changes in accounting po. '~s

-New standards and amendments to standards effective for the financial year beginning February 1, 2016
+New standards an amen. nts to ndards effective for the "nancial year beginning February 1, 2016

-Certain new standards, interpretations and amendments to existing standards have been published that became effective during the current financial year.
+Certain new su. 'ards, interpre tic and nendment isting standards have been published that became effective during the urrent final isla y. r.

-- IAS 1 (Amendment), Presentation of Financial Statements Disclosure Initiative.
-The amendment encourages entities to apply professional judgment in presenting and disclosing information in the financial statements.
-Accordingly, it clarifies that materiality applies to the whole financial statements and an entity shall not reduce the understandability of the financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions.
+- IAS 1 (Amendmen, "resenta n or "inancial Statements Disclosure Initiative.
+The amendment encourages entities a pply profes and judgment in presenting and disclosing information in the financial statements.
+Accordingly, "t clarifies hat materiality applies to the whole financial statements and an entity shall not reduce the under, andability of the financial statements by obscuring material information with immaterial information or by gregating material items that have different natures or functions.
 Moreover, the amendment clarifies that an entity's share of other comprehensive income of associates and joint ventures accounted for using equity method should be presented based on whether or not such other comprehensive income item will subsequently be reclassified to profit or loss.
 It further clarifies that in determining the order of presenting the notes and disclosures, an entity shall consider the understandability and comparability of the financial statements. - IAS 16 (Amendment), Property, Plant and Equipment, and IAS 38 (Amendment), Intangible Assets Clarification of Acceptable Methods of Depreciation and Amortization.
 The amendment in IAS 16 clarifies that a depreciation method that is based on revenue that is generated by an activity that includes the use of an asset is not appropriate for property, plant and equipment.
 In addition, amendment to IAS 38 introduces a rebuttable presumption that an amortization method that is based on the revenue generated by an activity that includes the use of an intangible asset is not appropriate, which can only be overcome in limited circumstances where the intangible asset is expressed as a measure of revenue, or when it can be demonstrated that revenue and the consumption of the economic benefits of an intangible asset are highly correlated.
 The amendment also provides guidance that the expected future reductions in the selling price of an item that was produced using the asset could indicate an expectation of technological or commercial obsolescence of an asset, which may reflect a reduction of the future economic benefits embodied in the asset.